 Madrona Day Treatment - Madrona Day Treatment combines a supportive therapeutic environment with individualized academics to serve severely emotionally and behaviorally disturbed children who cannot be accommodated in their home schools.
 The goal of MDT is to help children develop the skills necessary to be successful at home, in school and in their relationships with others.

 In addition, MDT can be a diagnostic option for school districts and parents who are struggling to develop appropriate programs for difficult children and complex problems.
 Madrona staff will work closely with families as well as school districts to develop a plan to ensure students’ success in their transition back to school.
 The program meets daily and has the capacity to serve twelve children.
-The program currently operates through contracts with the following school districts: South Kitsap, Bremerton, Central Kitsap, North Kitsap, and North Mason.
-The program is staffed by a program supervisor, a therapist, a senior intervention specialist, a program assistant, and a special education teacher.
+The program currently operates through contracts with the following school districts: Peninsula, North Mason, South Kitsap, Central Kitsap, Bainbridge and Chimacum.
+The program is staffed by a program supervisor, a clinical supervisor/therapist, a senior intervention specialist, two program assistants, and a special education teacher.

 Evergreen Program - Evergreen Program is a supportive behavioral program that began in September 2012, with individualized academics housed in Mountain View Middle School in Bremerton.
 This program works with the Bremerton School District.
 The goal of this program is to help middle school students develop skills in order to be successful at school and to also help district personnel develop behavioral strategies to work more successfully with their students.
 Evergreen can act as a bridge to other resources in the community, a diagnostic placement for children to determine how to help them achieve their highest potential, and as a training classroom for other school personnel.
 Evergreen meets daily and has the capacity to serve 12 children.
-KMHS provides a lead behavior interventionist and a behavior interventionist, and Bremerton School District provides a full time para-educator and a half time teacher.
-Additionally, there is supervision from a half time clinical supervisor as well as oversight by the program supervisor through KMHS.
+KMHS provides a lead behavior interventionist and two behavior interventionists, and Bremerton School District provides a half time teacher.
+Additionally, there is supervision from a clinical supervisor as well as oversight by the program supervisor through KMHS.